 Guitar finger exercises are a great way to warm up before playing any song or performance and also a great tool to get full control over the fretboard.

-If you type guitar exercise on google, you will find thousands of patterns and sequences that you can obviously try.
+If you type guitar exercise on Google, you will find thousands of patterns and sequences that you can obviously try.

 But today in this post I have laid down 8 exercises that will not only improve your overall technique but also help you to build finger dexterity, strength, and independence.

-Why Guitar Finger Exercise are Important?
+Why Guitar Finger Exercises are Important?

 You might have noticed how experienced guitarists pick up a cheap guitar and still sound awesome!